Jonathan-Garcia1/Telco_Churn/Readme.md

 # Telco Churn

 # Description
 In the rapidly evolving telecommunications industry, understanding and mitigating customer churn has become a critical business concern.
 This data science project aims to analyze customer churn patterns using historical data and build predictive models to identify customers at risk of churning.
-By doing so, this project aims to provide actionable insights to Telco companies, enabling them to implement targeted retention strategies.
+By doing so, this project aims to provide actionable insights to Telco, enabling them to implement targeted retention strategies.

 # Goals